Danack/Bristolian/docs/explanations/development_committee_rules.md

 > The Chief Planner and Head of Planning reminded Members that should they be minded to refuse the application, they would need to provide Officers with a steer on the reasons for refusal.
 Officers could then bring the suggested reasons back to a future Meeting of the Committee for agreement, or for the Committee to reconsider.

 I'm sure the Chief Planner and Head of Planning didn't do this intentionally, but they have misled the committee here.
-Although that might be the common understanding of the rules, those are not actually the rules.
+Although that might be the Officer's understanding of the rules, those are not actually the rules.

 ### Were the chairs of DCA and DCB aware?